redhat-ztp/ztp-cluster-deploy/acm-spoke/README.md

     - We assume that there is already an ACM hub up and running.
 If not you can use the ../acm-hub/playbook.yaml to create an ACM hub.
         - Note: The ACM hub needs an independent cluster to run.
 Cannot use spoke-clusters to run ACM.
         - Note: The ACM must have this subscription_permission manifest https://github.com/redhat-ztp/ztp-acm-manifests/blob/main/hub/04_add_subscription_permission.yaml applied to give proper permissions, otherwise the subscriptions are not created correctly.
-    - The clusters that will be defined in the inventory/hosts under [clusters] section should have its profiles in the ztp-acm-manifest.
-Check the https://github.com/redhat-ztp/ztp-acm-manifests/tree/main/subscriptions/sites for more information

 - Steps: